 7. Support women-owned businesses.

-Women-owned businesses are on the rise, but women still represent the minority of business owners.
+Women-owned businesses are on the rise, but women still represent a minority of business owners.
 March is a perfect time to show your solidarity with these tenacious leaders, entrepreneurs, and service providers.

 8. Write a thank you note to a woman that inspires you.

 A few simple words to acknowledge how another woman has inspired you can mean a lot to her.
-Maybe they’re a role model, or a friend who helped you through a tough time.
+Maybe they’re a role model or a friend or family member who helped you through a tough time.
 Maybe you just admire certain qualities about them and don’t say so enough.
 A show of gratitude is a meaningful gesture.

 9. Write yourself a love note.